Accrued Revenue: A Practical Guide for SaaS Companies

 At the same time, compare your accrued revenue records to your actual billings and payments to identify any discrepancies or outstanding balances.

-Step 6: Using AR Automation Tools
+Streamlining AR with Automation Tools

 To simplify and streamline your accrued revenue process, consider implementing accounts receivable (AR) automation software to help you track contracts, automate invoicing, and monitor payment status.